Raining in Amsterdam? Don’t let that dampen your spirits! Here are the best things to do in Amsterdam in the rain!

 I had plans to go to A’DAM Lookout, an observation deck with the best panoramic views of the city.
 They’ve even got Europe’s highest swing on the sky deck which sounded awesome, but this was the view that greeted me when I got there.

 That’s when I reverted to plan B. Whenever it rains and you’re filming or taking photos, you’ve just got to head straight indoors.
-So, with that in mind, here’s what to do in Amsterdam when it rains!
+So, with that in mind, here’s what to do in Amsterdam in the rain.
+Hopefully you won’t worry about the weather outside with these activities!

 Head to Museumplein